Chiranjeevi005/MERN-Intern/DEPLOYMENT_SUMMARY.md

 # Deployment Summary

-This document summarizes the work done to prepare the MERN Role-Based Dashboard application for deployment.
+This document summarizes the work done to prepare the MERN Role-Based Dashboard application for deployment to Render (backend) and Vercel (frontend).

 ## Issues Fixed